"What tartan should I wear?"

-The truth is that there aren't really any rules about what you can and can't wear, aside from a few tartans that are known as restricted and said to be reserved for royalty.
+The truth is that there aren't really any rules about what you can and can't wear.

 The first step in choosing a tartan is to look to see if your surname is actually associated with its own tartan.
 For many last names, even Scottish ones, that's not the case.
 If your surname has its own tartan, then you're done, and you've found yours.
 Keep in mind though, you're under no obligation to choose your own family's tartan, and you might even have several other tartans connected to your family.

-For example, someone with the last name Kene would have been most likely to wear a MacDonald tartan.
+For example, someone with the last name Kene would have been most likely to wear a MacDonald tartan, according to our resources.
 A Kird would have probably worn the Sinclair tartan.
 Larger clans formed alliances with smaller groups who in turn adopted the larger clan's tartan.

-You might be wondering, regardless of what you decide your tartan is, what is the difference between modern, ancient, weathered, hunting, dress and other variations on each tartan?
-Not all tartans will have so many variations, but larger clans especially tend to have a few options.
-We'll go through them one by one:
+You might wonder, regardless of what you decide your tartan is, what is the difference between modern, ancient, weathered, hunting, dress and other variations on each tartan?
+Not all tartans will have so many versions, but larger clans tend to have several.
+We'll go through the types one by one:

 Tartan Color Variations

 Modern - Modern tartans are the standard, most likely to be seen in Scotland.
-Their signature rich and bold colors only became possible in 1860 with the invention of analine dyes, but they became, after that time, the most widely woven tartans.
+Their signature rich and bold colors only became possible in 1860 with the invention of aniline dyes.
+If you're looking for the "official" tartan for any given clan, this is it.

-Ancient - The 'ancient' tartans that are woven today are actually newer than modern tartans.
-They were created to simulate what tartans looked like before the invention of modern tartans in 1860.
+Ancient - The 'ancient' tartans that are woven today are created to simulate what tartans looked like before the invention of modern dyes in 1860.
 This is achieved by dying in lighter shades that are more true to the plant-based dyes available to the earliest tartan weavers.

-Weathered - Weathered tartans, also known as Muted tartans, are dyed in strongly muted colors in order to simulate the effects of sunlight, rain and the elements upon the colors of a tartan.
-Full of greys & browns, they are mostly neutral in tone, with some having accents of reds, yellows or little bits of other colors.
+Weathered - Weathered tartans are dyed in strongly muted colors in order to simulate the effects of sunlight, rain and the elements upon the colors of a tartan.
+Full of greys & browns, they're mostly neutral in tone.
+Some colors like red and yellow are unchanged, adding a pop of color.

 Tartan Pattern Variations